dotarj/Giddup/README.md

-# Giddup reference architecture
+# Giddup reference application

-This repository contains a reference architecture using ports and adapters, domain-driven design (DDD), command query responsibility segregation (CQRS) and event sourcing (ES).
+Giddup is a reference application using hexagonal architecture (ports and adapters architecture), domain-driven design (DDD), command query responsibility segregation (CQRS) and event sourcing (ES).
 It is written in C# using ASP.NET Core as web application framework and PostgreSQL as data store.

 ## Table of contents<!-- omit in toc -->